ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 .. date: 2015-04-21 23:01:09 UTC
 .. tags: Ubuntu,MATE,Raspberry Pi,Model B,Raspberry Pi 2,Raspberry Pi 3,Raspberry Pi 3+,download,armhf,arm64,ARMv7,ARMv8
 .. link:
-.. description: Ubuntu MATE 18.04 for the Raspberry Pi 2 and Raspbery Pi 3
+.. description: Ubuntu MATE 18.04 for the Raspberry Pi Model B 2, 3 and  3+
 .. type: text
 .. author: Martin Wimpress
 -->

-The images are functional and based on Ubuntu 18.04.2 for `armhf` (ARMv7 32-bit) and `amd64` (ARMv8 64-bit).
-We have done what we can to optimise the build for the Raspberry Pi without sacrificing the full desktop environment Ubuntu MATE provides on PC.
+Ubuntu MATE 18.04.2 is available for Raspberry Pi Model B 2, 3 and 3+ with separate images for  `armhf` (ARMv7 32-bit) and `amd64` (ARMv8 64-bit).
+We have done what
+we can to optimise the builds for the Raspberry Pi without sacrificing the full desktop environment Ubuntu MATE provides on PC.
 High-level features of these images are:

   * Ubuntu kernel, fully maintained by the Ubuntu Kernel and Security teams.
   * Automatic online filesystem expansion.